pliang279/sparse_discrete/README.md

 download http://files.grouplens.org/datasets/movielens/ml-25m.zip and unzip into a folder ml-25m/

-make sure you have ml-25m/ratings.csv
+download http://files.grouplens.org/datasets/movielens/ml-1m.zip and unzip into a folder ml-1m/

-download
+run python3 movielens_data.py, which extracts the .dat files in ml-1m/ and generates ml1m_ratings.csv

-make sure you have ml1m_ratings.csv
+by now, make sure you have ml-25m/ratings.csv and ml1m_ratings.csv

 ============================================================================================================================